ZoeyR/zoeyr.github.io/blog/drafts/bincode-1.3.md

 library overall.

 A few months ago I got in contact with Ty and Josh to ask them if they would be interested in tranferring maintainership.
 I was a previous contributor to the library, having helped migrate it through the massive breakage of serde 0.9.
-After a short discussion it was decided that I would take over the library.
+After a short discussion it was decided that I would take over the maintinence of bincode.

 I don't take the role of bincode maintainer lightly.
 Bincode is a serialization library with millions of downloads and many high profile users.
 I am commited to keeping bincode stable, safe, and performant.
 There may be a 2.0 in the far future, but my primary concern is not breaking the ecosystem that bincode has today.